maths/moodle-qbank_gitsync/doc/importrepo.md

 You should specify the manifest file path and context will be extracted from that.
 You can still enter a subdirectory to only re-import some of the questions.

 Import will only be possible if there are not updates to the questions in Moodle which haven't been exported.
-(TODO - Make this check for each question as it is imported not just in a batch before import starts.)

 Only questions that have changed in the repo since the last import will be imported to Moodle (to avoid creating a new version in Moodle when nothing has changed).